CSCfi/Kielipankki-utilities/docs/howto_resource_group_page.md

 - A PID

 In the WordPress page editor, in the window on the right, you should choose one or more of the given categories (resource families).
-If a category is missing, you can add it here.
+If a category is missing, you can add it here (please note, that in this case the missing family has to be added to the corpus database as well, with the help of CSC).

 A page created in Kielipankki can be put to 'privat' first.
 Then it is only visible to the author.